 #4.)
 TSA-Friendly Minimalist Multitool

-The Lever Gear Toolcard Pro Multitool is one of the most unique travel gifts you can buy for outdoor adventure lovers.
+The Lever Gear Toolcard Pro Multitool is one of those unique gift ideas for nature-lovers that your loved one never knew they needed.

 It fits in your wallet, is allowed on airplanes, and has 40 different uses (but let’s be honest, they’ll probably only ever use the bottle opener 🍺)

 Remember that hammock we talked about earlier?

 Well, if you don’t want your traveler to get eaten alive by skeeters in said hammock (which in some areas, is actually extremely dangerous), then get them this handy hammock mosquito net!

 This net was designed by a former US marine and offers a lifetime “No Bugs” warranty.

 I made the mistake of buying a cheapo headlamp once.

 I carried it around in my backpack for months, patiently waiting for the perfect opportunity to use it.
 Finally, I found myself out in the Costa Rican jungle with no electricity.
 Excited, I whipped out my headlamp, pressed the power button, and…NOTHING.